Codevotee/PHP-MySQL-JS-Login-System/README.md

 # PHP-MySQL-JS-Login-System
-This is a login system created using PHP, JS, jQuery, HTML, CSS, MySQL
+This is a login system which will be created using PHP, JS, jQuery, HTML, CSS, MySQL